saranicolesousa/Project/README.md

 The project aims to use genome-scale metabolic models (GSMMs) to study microbial interactions in plant-based matrices, with a focus on chickpea and fava bean fermentations.
 The main goal is to investigate how selected LAB strains may contribute to the mitigation of off-flavors and to the identification of favorable fermentation conditions through computational modeling.

 The workflow combines:
-- curation and standardization of GEMs,
+- curation and standardization of GEMs;
-- definition of legume-based growth media,
+- definition of legume-based growth media;
-- interaction analysis using SMETANA,
+- interaction analysis using SMETANA;
 - community simulation using MICOM.

 ## Objectives